mattermost/mattermost-developer-documentation/site/content/contribute/mobile/developer-setup/_index.md

 ---
-title: "Developer Setup"
+title: "Developer setup"
-heading: "Developer Setup for Mattermost Mobile Apps"
+heading: "Developer setup for Mattermost mobile apps"
 description: "The following instructions apply to the mobile apps for iOS and Android built in React Native."
 date: 2017-08-20T11:35:32-04:00
 weight: 1